guacsec/guac-docs/guac-visualizer.md

 ### Change the GraphQL endpoint

 This should run the service by default on http://localhost:3000.
-However, this does assume that the graphql server is run on http://localhost:8080/query.
+However, this does assume that the GraphQL server is run on http://localhost:8080/query.
 If this is not the case, you may edit the `next.config.js`.

 The default configuration is set to http://localhost:8080/query as seen here: